-Following the 1993 publication of the use of antigen-encoding mRNA, scientists in the field worked to optimize mRNA vaccines.
-Before 2015, that work led to mRNA vaccines which improved upon the 1993 iteration with respect to the (1) mRNA (including using naturally occurring uridine modifications, untranslated regions, and caps/tails); (2) encoded antigen used to induce an immune response; and (3) lipid-based carrier.
-The specific combination of these features claimed in the '600 patent had been disclosed in scientific and patent publications by 2015.
+Following the 1993 publication of using antigen-encoding mRNA, scientists in the field worked to optimize mRNA vaccines.
+Before 2015, the work led to mRNA vaccines that improved upon the 1993 iteration with respect to the (1) mRNA (including using naturally occurring uridine modifications, untranslated regions, and caps/tails); (2) encoded antigen used to induce an immune response; and (3) lipidbased carrier.
+The combination of these features claimed in the '127 patent had been disclosed in scientific and patent publications by 2015.

-The challenged patent claims priority to nine provisional applications that Patent Owner filed in 2015, with no data, directed to these same basic ideas.
-(See, e.g., Ex.
+The challenged patent claims priority to nine provisional applications that Patent Owner filed in 2015, without data, directed to these same basic ideas.
+(E.g., Ex.
 1037, 1038.)
-In October 2016, Patent Owner then filed a non-provisional application containing two examples of betacoronavirus (specifically, MERS-CoV) mRNA vaccines tested in mice and rabbits: Application No. PCT/US2016/058327.
+In October 2016, Patent Owner filed a non-provisional application containing two examples of betacoronavirus (specifically, MERS-CoV) mRNA vaccines tested in mice and rabbits: PCT/US2016/058327.
 The mRNA structure of the specific vaccines was not disclosed.
-After numerous continuations, Patent Owner eventually obtained, in July 2020, the subject of this petition, U.S. Patent No. 10,702,600 ("the '600 patent").
+After numerous continuations, Patent Owner eventually obtained, in March 2021, the subject of this petition, U.S. Patent No. 10,933,127 ("the '127 patent").

-The '600 patent has, by Patent Owner's own arguments, unimaginably broad claims reciting an mRNA composition encoding any spike protein or spike protein subunit of any betacoronavirus (whether in existence or arising at any later point in time), formulated in a lipid delivery system.
-Its broad claims encompass subject matter disclosed in the art before October 22, 2015, the earliest date to which the '600 patent claims priority.
+The '127 patent has, by Patent Owner's own arguments, unimaginably broad claims reciting administering an mRNA vaccine encoding any spike protein or spike protein subunit of any betacoronavirus (whether in existence or arising at any later point in time), formulated in a lipid delivery system, to induce an immune response.
+Its broad claims encompass subject matter disclosed in the art before October 22, 2015, the earliest date to which the '127 patent claims priority.